 The debt crisis is attributable to “structural” causes, meaning the way the nation’s financing is structured over the next several decades, but also to political and economic causes, meaning both the way we make policy and the way we live and experience the marketplace for trade, credit and consumer purchases.
 So, we need to implement policies that make serious, sustainable corrections on all three fronts.

 Stabilizing debt financing requires the least expensive cost of borrowing possible, i.e. a AAA credit rating and the reputation for 100% likelihood of on-time repayment.
 It is unhelpful and counterproductive to indicate that the US might not meet 100% of its obligations on time 100% of the time.
 The long-term solution has to be oriented toward making social services solvent, and reducing the costs of debt repayment.

-There are competing theories about what makes for good economic stimulus, and there are practices that work well and which … Continue reading Why We Should Have a National Infrastructure Bank
+There are competing theories about what makes for good economic stimulus, and there are practices that work well and which don’t work very well.
+We know that tax cuts are not very stimulative, because they take a long time to show up in people’s bank accounts, and they are comprised of money that was already … Continue reading Why We Should Have a National Infrastructure Bank

 The House majority leader Eric Cantor (R-VA) recently published an op-ed, in which he argued that “If Washington actually had the discipline to live within its means over the long term, every American citizen would not owe $46,000 toward the national debt.”
 The rhetoric is effective, but the logic is flawed; not every American “owes” an equal share of the national debt.

 The national debt is what the federal government owes in long-term interest on government-backed bonds, Treasury bonds.
 Long-term Treasury bonds pay out over several decades, and have (thanks to the high credit rating of the United States government) a very low rate of interest.
 The bonds are used to finance spending in the short term for which there are no sufficient tax revenues in reserve.